-Ny is a 48-year-old farmer.
-Ny lives with his wife, who is also a farmer, and together they have one son and one daughter.
-Every morning Ny takes his children to school before he goes to work on the rice field.
-When he is at home he enjoys listening to the news on the radio.
-One year ago, Ny developed a cataract in his right eye, causing him to experience photophobia, tearing and blurry vision.
-As a result, he has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Ny learned about our medical partner, Children's Surgical Centre (CSC), he traveled for two hours with his wife seeking treatment.
-On March 9th, doctors will perform a phacoemulsification cataract surgery and implant an intraocular lens in his right eye.
+Nem is a 63-year-old rice farmer.
+He has two sons, three daughters, and three grandchildren.
+All of his children work as farmers too.
+Nem lives with his wife and enjoy listening to the news on the radio in his free time.
+Three years ago, Nem developed a cataract in his right eye causing him blurry vision and sensitivity to light.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Nem learned about our medical partner, Children's Surgical Centre, he traveled for three hours seeking treatment.
+On October 18th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $229 procedure.
-Ny shared with us, "I hope after surgery I can see well so I can go to the rice field easily and earn more money for my family."
+Nem shared, "I hope after my surgery I can see clearly again so I can see my grandchildren's faces well and help my children in the rice field."